acdepak/ananta/README.md

 # Website for {ananta.js.org}
-This is the github repo for webiste ananta.org.np
+This is the github repo for website ananta.org.np

 ## Installation